 60. 4 Months 3 Weeks and 2 Days (2007)

 Some films move you; some make you laugh; some break your heart.
-‘4 Months, 3 Weeks and 2 Days’ belong to special category of films: those that make you anxious and nervous.
-As you would have guessed such films are probably the rarest of rare breed.
+‘4 Months, 3 Weeks and 2 Days’ belong to a special category of films: those that make you anxious and nervous.
+As you would have guessed such films are probably the rarest of a rare breed.
 The film follows two friends who try to arrange for an abortion in the brutal Ceausescu communist regime of Romania.
 Visceral and uncompromising, the film grabs you by the scruff of your neck and never lets you go.
-Watching this film is like experiencing the gut-wrenching feeling you get when you are nervously waiting for one of your loved ones to come out of an operation theater after a surgery.
-It is not just realistic cinema at its best; it is also one of the life-changing movies you will ever see.
+Watching this film is like experiencing the gut-wrenching feeling you get when you are nervously waiting for one of your loved ones to come out of an operation theater after surgery.
+It is not just realistic cinema at its best; it is also one of the most life-changing movies you will ever see.

 59. Last Year At Marienbad (1961)